mossjacob/alfi/docs/intro.rst

 Acknowledgements
 ----------------

-Jacob Moss is supported by a GSK grant.
+Jacob Moss is supported by a GlaxoSmithKline grant.